syncfusion-content/blazor-docs/blazor/diagram/tool-tip.md

 ## Tooltip animation

 To animate the tooltip, a set of specific animation effects are available, and it can be controlled by using the animation property.
-The animation property also allows you to set delay, duration, and various other effects of your choice.
+The [Animation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_AnimationSettings) property also allows you to set delay, duration, and various other effects of your choice.

 The following code example illustrates how to set animation to the tooltip for nodes.